beardofedu/wtd-merge/README.md

   This is the branch that you are currently trying to merge into your branch that is causing the merge conflict to occur.
 This can sometimes display a random assortment of alphanumerical characters.
 This is in fact the SHA-1 hash associated with a commit and your computer **is not** breaking.

 ## Aborting a Merge
+Sometimes you may not want to deal with a merge conflict at all.
+If you have ever ran `git status` during a merge conflict you may have seen this line, `(use "git merge --abort" to abort the merge)`.
+Running `git merge --abort` undoes everything that the merge attempted to do and places you back into the state your project was in prior to the atempted merge.

 ## Fixing a Conflict